asynched/iter-ts/README.md

 yarn add iter-ts
 ```

-> You're now ready to use iter! 🥳
+> You're now ready to use iter-ts! 🥳

 ## The gist